Handbook home

 Generic skills

-Students who successfully complete this subject should be able to:
+On completion of this subject, students should be able to:

-- Communicate effectively in written form
+- Communicate effectively in written and oral forms

 - Develop research skills by sourcing appropriate information using databases